San Francisco Ferry Building

 The San Francisco Ferry Building is a terminal for ferries that travel across the San Francisco Bay, a food hall and an office building.
 It is located on The Embarcadero in San Francisco, California and is served by Golden Gate Ferry and San Francisco Bay Ferry routes.

 On top of the building is a 245 ft clock tower with four clock dials, each 22 ft in diameter, which can be seen from Market Street, a main thoroughfare of the city.

 Designed in 1892 by American architect A. Page Brown in the Beaux-Arts style, the ferry building was completed in 1898.
 At its opening, it was the largest project undertaken in the city up to that time.
 One of Brown's design inspirations for the clock tower may have been the current 16th-century iteration of the 12th-century Giralda bell tower in Seville, Spain.
 The entire length of the building on both frontages is based on an arched arcade.

 With decreased use since the 1950s, after bridges were constructed to carry transbay traffic and most streetcar routes were converted to buses, the building was adapted to office use and its public spaces broken up.
 In 2002, a restoration and renovation were undertaken to redevelop the entire complex.
 The 660 ft Great Nave was restored, together with its height and materials.
 A marketplace was created on the ground floor, the former baggage handling area.
 The second and third floors were adapted for office and Port Commission use.
-During daylight, on every full and half-hour, the clock bell chimes portions of the Westminster Quarters.
+On every hour during daylight, the clock bell chimes portions of the Westminster Quarters.
 The ferry terminal is a designated San Francisco landmark and is listed on the National Register of Historic Places.